epfl-ada/ada-2023-project-topfive/index.md

 The release calendar, shows September and December as the prime blockbuster battlegrounds, while February and July take a nap with the fewest releases.
 The variation in quantity is significant a 1.5-fold contrast in the number of movies released during high compared to low-release periods.

-## Release Rumble: When Movies Go on Awkward First Dates (ADD PLOTS)
+## Release Rumble: When Movies Go on Awkward First Dates
 Ever seen two movies awkwardly run into each other at the release calendar?
 We're investigating the impact of  colliding release dates.

 <iframe src="plots/aggregate_distribution_movies.png" width="750" height="550" frameborder="0">Aggregate Distribution of Movies</iframe>